 With double-ended HID lighting, you might use as little as 35 watts of lighting power per square foot, and still get fantastic results.

-Because most high-quality HID HPS double-ended bulbs can’t be air-cooled, but are very intense in light output and heat, growers keep their plants 25-36 inches away to prevent burning.
+Because most high-quality HID HPS double-ended bulbs can’t be air-cooled, but are very intense in light output and heat, growers keep their plants at least 36 inches away to prevent burning.

 If you want to maximize the yield per watt of your double-ended HID lighting, increase your indoor marijuana grow room air conditioning.

 The cooler your room, the closer you can get your lights to your plants.

 You must also adjust the distance from lights to plants as appropriate for the phase of growth your indoor marijuana plants are in.

 Seed-grown marijuana plants and marijuana clones are harmed by too much light.